What Is Aqueous Coating or Ink?

 Aqueous ink or coatings use water as the carrier for the colorant.
 When the water evaporates, the nontoxic passive elements of the ink remain, adding color to the paper or other surface being printed.

-There are actually two types of aqueous ink — aqueous dye ink and aqueous pigment ink.
+There are actually two types of aqueous ink—aqueous dye ink and aqueous pigment ink.
 Aqueous dye ink uses water as the carrier and dye as the colorant, while aqueous pigment ink uses water for the carrier and pigment for the colorant.

 Aqueous dye ink is made with organic colorants and has higher levels of transparency and brightness.
 This is a great option for specialty inkjet coated paper.
 Pigment colorant in aqueous pigment dye is insoluble.
 This can result in a very pure color on primed porous surfaces.
 Aqueous pigment colorant can also be used on treated non-porous surfaces.

-Aqueous ink can be used for textiles and in high-speed inkjet, large-format and wide-format printing.
+Aqueous ink can be used for textiles and in high-speed inkjet, large-format, and wide-format printing.
 Let’s take a closer look at whether this ink is right for your next project.

 What Are the Benefits of Aqueous Coatings and Printing Inks?